 DWI charges in Texas are serious and can lead to significant legal consequences.
 It is important to understand the distinction between DWI and DUI (driving under the influence), as they can be used interchangeably in some contexts.
 However, DWI is more commonly associated with alcohol-related offenses and applies to anyone who is found to be intoxicated behind the wheel.

 In Texas, a DWI conviction remains on your criminal record for life, unless you can have it expunged or sealed according to the Texas Code of Criminal Procedure § 55.01.
 Texas does not have a statute of limitations for keeping DWI convictions on your record.
-This means that a DWI conviction can show up during background checks for employers, landlords, and even for future legal matters.
+This means that a DWI conviction can show up during background checks for employers, landlords, potential business partnerships, HOAs, and even for future legal matters.

 While a conviction stays on your record indefinitely, the implications of that conviction can vary depending on the situation.
 For example, if you are applying for a professional license such as a CDL or a job that requires a background check, the employer may take the conviction into account and potentially deny you based on that information.
 However, it is important to note that Texas law may allow for additional opportunities to clear your record.